Kava-Labs/kava-bridge/x/bridge/spec/01_concepts.md

 In order to bridge an approved Ethereum ERC20 tokens to Kava, the following steps are taken:

-1. User locks ERC20 tokens in the bridge contract on Ethereum.
+1. Account locks ERC20 tokens in the bridge contract on Ethereum.
 This emits an event with the Ethereum ERC20 address, Ethereum sender address, receiver Kava address, amount, and sequence.
 2. After a reasonable number of confirmations, the relayer will sign and submit a `MsgERC20FromEthereum` message to the Kava chain.
 3. The bridge module will verify the message for the following conditions.
 If